Masanobu Tsuji: World War II

 In 1932, Tsuji saw action in China, and subsequently travelled as far as Sinkiang.

 He served as a staff officer in the Kwantung Army in 1937–1939.
 His aggressive and insubordinate attitude exacerbated the Soviet–Japanese border conflicts, and helped incite the Battle of Khalkhin Gol in 1939.

 After the defeat at Khalkhin Gol, Tsuji opposed any further conflicts with the Soviet Union.
 After their attack on the Soviet Union in 1941, the Germans urged the Japanese to join the invasion, and many in the Japanese military wanted to avenge the defeat at Khalkhin Gol.
 However, Tsuji was an influential advocate of the attack on the United States.
 General Ryukichi Tanaka testified after the war that "the most determined single protagonist in favor of war with the United States was Tsuji Masanobu."
 Tsuji later wrote that his experience of Soviet firepower at Khalkhin Gol convinced him not to attack the Soviet Union in 1941.

 His protectors in the Army got him safely transferred to Taiwan, where he helped organize the Army's jungle warfare school.
 He was then assigned to the Operations Section of the General Staff, where he became a strong advocate of war with the United States and Britain.
-It has been alleged that in late 1941, he planned the assassination of Prime Minister Konoye if Konoye achieved peace with the United States.
+It has been alleged that in late 1941, he planned the assassination of Prime Minister Konoe if Konoe achieved peace with the United States.

 Tsuji planned the Japanese overland attack in New Guinea, via the Kokoda Trail.
 In that as in other operations, he ordered bold offensive moves, regardless of difficulties or the costs to the troops involved.

 In late 1942, Tsuji went to Guadalcanal, where he planned and led the last major Japanese attack on October 23–24.
 After the attacks were defeated, Tsuji went to Tokyo in person to urge additional reinforcements.
 However, he then accepted the Navy's conclusion that nothing could get through and recommended the evacuation of the remaining troops.
 He impressed the Emperor with his frankness.

 However, the Guadalcanal fiasco had discredited him.
 He was sent to the Japanese HQ in Nanking, which was largely inactive, for the next year.
 While there, he made contacts with various Chinese, including both collaborators and agents of Chiang Kai-shek's government.

 In mid-1944, Tsuji was sent to Burma, where Japanese forces had been repulsed at Imphal.
 Tsuji was assigned to the 33rd Army, which faced the Chinese in northeastern Burma.
 He was an energetic and efficient planner, if notoriously arrogant, and once helped quell panic in the ranks by ostentatiously having a bath under fire in the front lines.
+While in Burma, he engaged in cannibalism, consuming the raw liver of a captured British or American airman.
+He declared, "The more we consume, the more we shall be infused with a hostile spirit toward the enemy."